kyllolive/escpos/README.md

 2. Run setup.bat

-3. Run pm2 start dist/src/index.js --name "my-app"
+3. Open terminal and run pm2 start dist/src/index.js --name "my-app"

-create a bat file the pm2 resurrect command create a shortcut of that file pasting that shortcut on the startup folder (win+R , shell:startup)
+4. Copy startup-print.bat to desktop and create a shortcut of that file

+5. Paste that shortcut on the startup folder (win+R , shell:startup)